tarantool/doc/doc/platform/ddl_dml/performing_migrations_tt.rst

 **Example on GitHub:** `migrations <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/migrations>`_

-In this tutorial, you learn to user the centralized migration management mechanism implemented in the Enterprise Edition of the :ref:``tt <tt-cli>`` utility.
+In this tutorial, you learn to use the centralized migration management mechanism implemented in the Enterprise Edition of the :ref:`tt <tt-cli>` utility.

 ..  _centralized_migrations_tt_prereq: